Member-only story

 Written by Lucy Aphramor

 Lucy Aphramor is a radical dietitian and performance poet.
-They are Associate Professor of Gender, Power, and The Right to Food at CAWR, Coventry University UK.
+They are pleased to support World Critical Dietetics and The Food Ethics Council (UK).

 No responses yet